leonadler/drag-and-drop-across-browsers/README.md

 Firefox does provide an array with a `length` corresponding to the number of dragged files, but sets the mime types to `"application/x-moz-file"` before the file is actually dropped.

-In the example below, Chrome and Edge would set `draggedFileTypes` would be set to `["text/plain", "application/javascript"]`, Firefox would set it to `["application/x-moz-file", "application/x-moz-file"]`.
+In the example below, Chrome and Edge would set `draggedFileTypes` to `["text/plain", "application/javascript"]`, Firefox would set it to `["application/x-moz-file", "application/x-moz-file"]`.